 International trade agreements regulate the way in which markets are opened to competition from imported goods.
 In this context, generic and biosimilar medicines are, like all goods, affected by the obligations and concessions negotiated and reflected in trade agreements.
-The multilateral trading rules are set forth by member countries within the framework of the World Trade Organisation (WTO).
+The multilateral trading rules are set forth by member countries within the framework of the World Trade Organization (WTO).
 In addition, rules affecting pharmaceutical products are increasingly being set by preferential (bilateral or plurilateral) free trade agreements (FTAs).

-FTA negotiations represent an opportunity for the generic and biosimilar industries to foster trade in generic and biosimilar medicines, reducing costs faced by businesses through the reduction and removal of barriers caused by regulatory divergences.
-FTAs should also promote a balanced approach to IPR protection based on the standards set by the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs Agreement) and increase market access for generic and biosimilar medicines.
+FTA negotiations may represent an opportunity for the generic and biosimilar industries to foster trade in generic and biosimilar medicines, reducing costs faced by businesses through the reduction and removal of barriers caused by regulatory divergences.
+FTAs should also promote a balanced approach to IPR protection based on the standards set by the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs Agreement) and the Doha Declaration on the TRIPS Agreement and Public Health, while increasing market access for generic and biosimilar medicines.

-In this context, the IGBA intends to proactively engage in trade negotiations and contribute a set of trade principles that should systematically inform trade negotiations with the objective of fostering trade in generic and biosimilar medicines and increasing patient access to high-quality, affordable medicines.
-IGBA's principles concern four key priority areas:
+In this context, the IGBA intends to proactively engage in trade negotiations and contribute with a set of trade principles that should systematically inform trade negotiations with the objective of fostering trade in generic and biosimilar products and increasing patient access to high-quality, affordable medicines.
+IGBA's principles concern five key priority areas:

-- Fostering regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections; - The regulation of IPRs in trade agreements; - The development of pro-competitive proposals to prevent IPR abuse/ misuse; and - The establishment of frameworks for incentivising market access for generic and biosimilar medicines.
+- Fostering transparency of legislative and regulatory processes, as well as regulatory convergence of the requirements for the approval of generic and biosimilar medicines, and recognition of compliance inspections; - Defining a certain number of core principles related to technical barriers to trade; - The regulation of IPRs in trade agreements; - The development of pro-competitive proposals to prevent IPR abuse/ misuse; and - The establishment of frameworks for transparency and for incentivising generic and biosimilar medicines' market access.

-Regulatory divergences in the procedures and requirements for the authorisation of generic and biosimilar medicines increase development costs for generic and biosimilar medicines.
+Regulatory divergences in the procedures and requirements for the authorisation of generic and biosimilar products increase the development costs of generic and biosimilar medicines.
 Duplication of inspections is also a significant concern for manufacturing plants.
 The IGBA is seeking to foster the process of regulatory convergence through the establishment of frameworks for regulatory cooperation in generic and biosimilar medicines within trade agreements.

-Requirements on regulatory cooperation in selected sectors, including pharmaceuticals, have increasingly appeared in recently concluded Free Trade Agreements (FTAs).
-The IGBA believes that the establishment of appropriate frameworks for regulatory cooperation in generic and biosimilar medicines in trade agreements will support the creation of collaborative approaches among regulators, reinforce the existing regulatory exchanges, and foster a process of regulatory convergence that would reduce costs for businesses and consumers, together with facilitating trade in generic and biosimilar medicines.
+Requirements on regulatory cooperation in selected sectors, including pharmaceuticals, have increasingly appeared in recently concluded FTAs.
+The IGBA believes that the establishment of appropriate frameworks for regulatory cooperation and Good Regulatory Practices (GRP) in generic and biosimilar medicines in trade agreements will support the creation of collaborative approaches among regulators, reinforce the existing regulatory exchanges and foster a process of regulatory convergence that would reduce costs for businesses and consumers, together with facilitating trade in generic and biosimilar products.

 The regulation of IPRs is an area of concern for the IGBA.
 Multilateral intellectual property (IP) standards have been established by the TRIPs Agreement.
-These standards strike a balance between the objective of encouraging investment in new medicines and products and other important societal values, including the need to ensure that IPRs do not inhibit trade and innovation.
+These standards strike a balance between the objective of encouraging investment in new medicines and innovative products and other important societal values, including the need to ensure that IPRs do not inhibit trade and innovation.

-However, the increasing push for the inclusion of more extensive IP protection in FTAs (i.e. so-called 'TRIPs-plus' provisions) stands to alter this balance to the detriment of generic and biosimilar medicines.
+However, the increasing push for the inclusion of more extensive IP protection (i.e., so-called 'TRIPs-plus' provisions) in trade agreements stands to alter this balance to the detriment of generic and biosimilar products.
 The IGBA supports the maintenance of a balanced approach with respect to the regulation of IPRs in trade agreements, based on the standards established by the TRIPs Agreement.